 fads, and popular opinion.

-Jack Kerouac died in 1969 due to internal hemorrhaging.
-A week earlier, his fellow drinkers beat him for antagonizing them at the Cactus Bar in St Petersburg.
-This event that led to his death resulted in his fans giving him the name “Martyred King of the Beats.”
+Jack Kerouac died in 1969 due to internal hemorrhaging, a week after his fellow drinkers beat him for antagonizing them at the Cactus Bar in St Petersburg.
+When the news of his death spread, his fans gave him the name “Martyred King of the Beats.”

-Our establishment continues to celebrate the legacy of Jack Kerouac’s life and other influential writers of the 1900s by remaining true to the heart of literary history in New York City.
+Our establishment continues to celebrate the legacy of Jack Kerouac’s best novels, his life, and other influential writers of the 1900s by remaining true to the heart of literary history in New York City.